Level up your Quizzes using Higher-Order Thinking (HOTs) Questions

 What is the difference between LOTs and HOTs?

-Lower-Order Thinking Skills (LOTs) focus on remembering and understanding; HOTs require deeper thinking like analysis, evaluation, and creation.
+Lower-Order Thinking Skills (LOTs) focus on remembering and understanding, while HOTs require deeper thinking like analysis, evaluation, and creation.

 Can HOTs be assessed in quizzes?